ontop/ontop-website/guide/README.md

 Organizations
 -------------
 Ontop is backed by the [Free University of Bozen-Bolzano](https://www.inf.unibz.it/krdb/in2data/) and [Ontopic s.r.l.](https://ontopic.ai).
-It also receives regular important contributions from [University of Bergen](https://www.uib.no) and [Birkbeck, University of London](http://www.bbk.ac.uk/).
+It also receives regular important contributions from [Birkbeck, University of London](http://www.bbk.ac.uk/) and [Southeast University](https://www.seu.edu.cn/english/).
 See the [community section](/community) for more details.

 Licenses
 --------